 I am a financial economist with both theoretical and empirical research interests.

-My papers in financial economics explain why Bayesian agents learn more about risk-adjusted performance of firms and funds in downturns than in upturns when there is uncertainty about systematic risk exposure.
+My papers in financial economics explain why Bayesian agents who are uncertainty about systematic risk exposure learn more about risk-adjusted performance of firms and funds in some states of the market than in others.

-An agenda in behavioral finance investigates the role of horizon-dependent risk aversion in financial decision making, asset pricing, and belief formation.
+An agenda in behavioral finance and asset pricing investigates the role of horizon-dependent risk aversion in financial decision making, asset pricing, and belief formation.

 "Can the Cost of Cash Resolve the Corporate Cash Puzzle?" (with José Azar and Jean-François Kagy) shows that changes in the opportunity costs of holding cash explain the secular trends in corporate cash holdings, as well as cross-sectional variation at the firm- and country-level.